WillKoehrsen/eecs-391/Programming/readme.txt

-Welcome to the eight puzzle solver.
+# Welcome to the eight puzzle solver.

-The Eight Puzzle is a Python class that contains a representation of the puzzle as well as two different methods for solving it: astar and local beam search.
-While this may be a simplistic toy environment, astar search is used by Google Maps to find the best route between points and is the optimal algorithm for search provided the heuristic is consistent (which implies admissibility)
+# Files

-eight_puzzle.py contains the Puzzle class. play_puzzle.py contains the command line parser and file reader for interacting with the puzzle.
+eight_puzzle.py contains the Puzzle class and all required methods. play_puzzle.py contains the command line parser and file reader for interacting with the puzzle.

 When the puzzle is initialized, it will be set to the goal state.